D4De/dnn-benchmarks-converter/README.md

 # dnn-benchmarks-converter
-This repository contains the model converters used for cad-polito-it/dnn-benchmarks.
-See the specialised READMEs in the subfolders for more information about each tool.
+This repository contains the model converters used for [cad-polito-it/dnn-benchmarks](https://github.com/cad-polito-it/dnn-benchmarks).
+See the specific README files in the subfolders for more information about each tool.

 ## Repo structure
 ### model_conversion